awslabs/aws-sdk-swift/reference/0.x/AWSElasticsearchService/ElasticsearchClientProtocol.md

 # ElasticsearchClientProtocol

-<fullname>Amazon Elasticsearch Configuration Service</fullname>
-Use the Amazon Elasticsearch Configuration API to create, configure, and manage Elasticsearch domains.
-For sample code that uses the Configuration API, see the <a href="https:​//docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-configuration-samples.html">Amazon Elasticsearch Service Developer Guide.
-The guide also contains <a href="https:​//docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-request-signing.html">sample code for sending signed HTTP requests to the Elasticsearch APIs.
-The endpoint for configuration service requests is region-specific:​ es.region.amazonaws.com.
+Amazon Elasticsearch Configuration Service Use the Amazon Elasticsearch Configuration API to create, configure, and manage Elasticsearch domains.
+For sample code that uses the Configuration API, see the [Amazon Elasticsearch Service Developer Guide](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-configuration-samples.html).
+The guide also contains [sample code for sending signed HTTP requests to the Elasticsearch APIs](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-request-signing.html).
+The endpoint for configuration service requests is region-specific: es.region.amazonaws.com.
 For example, es.us-east-1.amazonaws.com.
-For a current list of supported regions and endpoints, see <a href="http:​//docs.aws.amazon.com/general/latest/gr/rande.html#elasticsearch-service-regions" target="_blank">Regions and Endpoints.
+For a current list of supported regions and endpoints, see [Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#elasticsearch-service-regions).

 ``` swift
 public protocol ElasticsearchClientProtocol